An amazing business idea isn’t enough to get your project off the ground. You need funding! And for that, you need to impress the investors.

 Free Tools to Create a Pitch Deck

-Now that you have the information you need to add to your pitch deck, let’s start designing.
+Now that you have the information you need to add to your pitch deck, let’s see how to make a pitch deck.
 Microsoft PowerPoint and Apple Keynote are very popular options.
 But their design templates have now become overused.
 The tools I am recommending below offer some unique and up-to-date templates to impress your investors.

 The most famous online designing tool, Canva can also be used to design a pitch deck.
 Here you can browse through hundreds of paid and free pitch deck templates.
 Pick the ones you like and edit as required.